Valhalla-Development/Ragnarok/README.md

 # Ragnarok-Discord

-Initial upload, README.md is pointless though
+Initial upload, README.md is pointless though, as it's a private repo lmao